Embraer EMB 314 Super Tucano: Indonesia

-In late January 2010, Indonesian Air Force commander Air Marshal Imam Sufaat made it clear that Indonesia had split the competition, designating the Embraer EMB-314 Super Tucano turboprop from Brazil as the preferred replacement for their OV-10s.
+In January 2010, Indonesian Air Force commander Air Marshal Imam Sufaat had designated the Super Tucano as the preferred replacement for OV-10.
 Indonesia signed a memorandum of understanding with Embraer at the Indo Defense 2010 exhibition in Jakarta.
-Indonesia ordered eight EMB-314 Super Tucanos at first, with an option for another eight on the same terms.
-The first Super Tucanos were scheduled to arrive in 2012, and the order also included ground-support stations and a logistics package.
-Defense Minister Purnomo Yusgiantoro added that state aircraft maker PT Dirgantara Indonesia would be used for maintenance work, and they also hoped Dirgantara would wind up manufacturing some parts and components.
-Subsequent contracts have ordered a total of 16 of these Super Tucano planes for the Indonesian Air Force.
+Indonesia initially ordered eight Super Tucanos, including ground-support stations and a logistics package, with an option for another eight on the same terms; the first were scheduled to arrive in 2012.
+Defense Minister Purnomo Yusgiantoro added that state aircraft maker Indonesian Aerospace would perform maintenance work, and may also manufacture some components.
+In March 2012, Indonesian Ministry of Defense informed the possibility of a future joint production, further modernization and sales in the Asia-Pacific region.

-While Indonesia could have made a unified choice to replace its OV-10 Bronco FAC light attack and BAE Hawk Mk.53 trainer fleets with a multirole jet, the demands of forward air control and counterinsurgency wars give slower and more stable platforms an advantage.
+On 10 July 2012, Indonesia ordered a second set of eight Super Tucanos, along with a full flight simulator, bringing their order total to 16.
+In August 2012, Indonesia received the first four planes from the initial batch at a ceremony held in its facility in Gavião Peixoto, São Paulo, Brazil.
+Deliveries of the second batch of Super Tucanos were delayed by over seven months.
+In September 2014, the second batch left Brazil on their ferry flight to Malang Abdul Rachman Saleh Air Base in East Java.
+The final four aircraft left Brazil on 15 February 2016, passing through Malta-Luqa International Airport on 21 February and ultimately arriving at Indonesia's Malang Abdul Rachman Saleh Air Force Base on 29 February 2016.

-On 10 July 2012, Indonesia ordered a second set of eight Super Tucano aircraft, along with a full flight simulator.
-This brought their order total to 16.
+One aircraft was lost in a crash on 10 February 2016, and a further two in crashes on 16 November 2023.

-In August 2012, Indonesia received the first four airplanes from the initial batch ordered in November 2010.
-Embraer Defense delivered Indonesia's first four Super Tucanos at a ceremony held in its facility in Gavião Peixoto, São Paulo, Brazil.
-Deliveries of the second batch of Super Tucanos were delayed from their original schedule for more than seven months.
-Ultimately in September 2014, the second batch left the factory in Brazil on their ferry flight to Malang Abdul Rachman Saleh Air Base in East Java.
-They will be based at the Malang air base on Indonesia's Java island.
-They are operated by Skadron Udara 21 as part of the 2nd Wing.
-The first four aircraft from the second batch passed through Gran Canaria on 2 November 2015, on their delivery flight.
-The final four A29B Super Tucanos left Brazil on 15 February 2016, passing through Malta-Luqa International Airport on 21 February and ultimately arriving at Indonesia's Malang Abdul Rachman Saleh Air Force Base on 29 February 2016.
-One of 16 aircraft was lost in a crash on 10 February 2016.
+The separatist organization Free Papua Movement claimed that two Indonesian Air Force Super Tucanos had bombed one of their headquarters and an adjacent village in Kiwirok district, Bintang Mountains Regency on 6 October 2025.
+A video recorded by the rebels showed the aircraft firing its machine guns and unguided rockets.
+An unnamed official from the Armed Forces headquarters confirmed that there is an operation against the rebels.